2024-08-26

 Create and initialise a git repository.

-For the sake of this post the repository will be named pubreg
+For the sake of this post the repository will be named pubreg.

-The repository should contain a config.json
+The repository should contain a config.json file, along with index files.

 An index file contains version and meta information about a